conjoon/conjoon.github.io/docs/backends/lumen-app-email.md

 **Use lumen-app-email, if you...**
 - need a fully functional middleware for communicating with IMAP / SMTP servers
-- want to provide webmail solutions with domain-specific sign-in to IMAP accounts
+- want to provide webmail solutions with various authentication methods, such as
+    - domain-specific sign-in to IMAP accounts, orchestrated by the server
+    - connecting to IMAP accounts solely configured by the users
-- are looking for a distribution with minimal footprint and easy setup
+- are looking for an email messaging solution with minimal footprint that's easy to distribute
-- require a headless, service oriented standalone application with your infrastructure
+- require a headless, service oriented standalone application in your infrastructure that can also be run frontend agnostic

-**do not use lumen-app-email, if you...**
-- are looking for a stateful, session based webmail backend
-- need baked-in caching

 ## API Examples